 If, particularly, the symptoms are not treated at their early stages, they mostly become very dangerous.
 Furthermore, many symptoms look alike even though they are caused by different diseases.
 This may even bring about more challenges for dermatologists to make correct diagnosis.
 Erythema, scaling, definite borders, and size or density of the skin changes are very important clinical features.
 Modern medicine along with the new technologies comes to dermatologists' rescue in the correct diagnosis of skin conditions in two ways: either from its symptoms or through diagnostic examination.
 The diagnostic examination will include a range of tests such as skin biopsy, blood test, X-rays, MRI/CT scans, allergy testing, and swab from a sensitive area as well as a physical examination to diagnose the skin condition.
 Most of these tests are used as standard diagnostic tools to help determine the causes of any skin condition and have been proven to be very effective at diagnosing the skin condition.
-Skin conditions may also have a genetic connection as the cause of any particular skin condition.
 Therefore, it is important to share any past history of skin problems, family history with dermatologist at the time of examination as many skin conditions are inherited from family.